qgevoeco/Terrapin_Mitochondria_Project/README.md

 # Terrapin_Mitochondria_Project
-Sequence assembly and variant calling for diamondback terrapin mitochondrial genome
+Sequence assembly, variant calling, and analyses for diamondback terrapin mitochondrial genome

-### This is the pipeline used to generate consensus sequences, alignments, and call variants for the mitochondrial genome of the diamondback terrapin (malaclemys terrapin)

-## Scripts to be run are as follows

-1) Mitochondrial alignment.sh

-2) Mpileup_Variant_calling.sh
+## 1) The first step in this project was aligning raw reads to the reference genome using bwa.
+Code to do this is in the Mitochondrial alignment.sh script. ### These bams were used to extract consensus sequences and as input to genious to generate phylip, fasta, and nexus-formatted alignments.
+We used the GUI interface of PopArt to generate Median-Joining Haplotype Networks.

+### 2) Following alignment, we then called variants using bcftools.
+The code to do this can be found in the Mpileup_Variant_calling.sh script.

+### 3) Once we had a VCF, we estimated summary statistics for all Alabama samples using the Mito_Genome_Summaries.R script